-Up to 2012 the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) defined problem drug use as injecting drug use (IDU) or long duration/regular use of opiates, cocaine and/or amphetamines.
+Up to 2012 the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) defined problem drug use as injecting drug use or long duration/regular use of opiates, cocaine and/or amphetamines.
 However, in 2012 a new definition of ‘high-risk drug use’ was adopted.
 The new definition includes ‘problem drug use’, but is broader (mainly in its inclusion of high-risk use of more substances).
 Details are available here.

-Estimates on the number of high-risk drug users in Austria are available for polydrug use, including opiates (thus corresponding to the definition of ‘high-risk opioid use’), and are calculated using the capture–recapture method based on two main sources: (i) police reports related to opioids; and (ii) the substitution treatment registry.
+Estimates on the number of high-risk drug users in Austria are available for polydrug use, including opiates (thus corresponding to the definition of ‘high-risk opioid use’), and are calculated using the capture–recapture (CRC) method based on two main sources: (i) police reports related to opioids; and (ii) the substitution treatment registry.
 They have been validated for some years using the special registry on drug-related deaths as a third source of data (3-sample CRC).
 The most recent estimate for 2013 indicated a prevalence of 4.99 high-risk opioid users per 1 000 inhabitants aged 15–64 (sensitivity interval: 4.86–5.12), or a total of 28 550 users (sensitivity interval: 27 790–29 311).
 Historically, an increase in the estimated number of high-risk opioid users was observed in the early to mid 2000s, and since 2009 a gradual decline has become apparent.
-In 2013, it is estimated that there are 11 000–15 000 opiate users who predominantly inject opiates, with sniffing being the other route of administration.
+In 2013 it is estimated that there were 11 000–15 000 opioid users who predominantly injected opiates, with sniffing being the other route of administration.